Group-16-Club/CodePath-App-Project/README.md

 - [ ] User can view a map and interact with a map
 - [ ] User can log in or sign up
 - [ ] User can view information on parking spaces
+- [ ] User can change their profile picture
 - [ ] User can favorite a parking space
+- [ ] User can access the detailed parking information from their profile screen

 **Optional Nice-to-have Stories**